realsurya/KinKit/README.md

 # KinKit
-Toolbox for kinematics and attitude dynamics in Python.
+Simple but useful toolbox for kinematics and attitude dynamics in Python.
+Written with numpy only.

 Currently Supporting: